Our expert criminal lawyers for proceeds of crime offences can help you:

 “Proceeds of crime” means any property that is substantially derived or realised, directly or indirectly, by any person from the commission of a serious offence.

 - That you didn’t know that the property was proceeds of crime.
-That you had no reasonable grounds to suspect that the property was obtained via criminal activity.
+An honest mistake.

-What is “reasonable grounds” to suspect property is proceeds of crime?
+What are “reasonable grounds” to suspect property is proceeds of crime?

 - The dealing with the property involves a number of structured transactions that seek to avoid reporting requirement of the Financial Transaction Reports Act 1988; or